 Increase our impact.

-How can you measure the results of your service projects?
-Doing so will help you see the impact your club is having and ensures that your projects add value to the community which helps attract members, partners, and donors.
-Get more ideas here.
+How can you measure the results of your club's service projects?
+Doing so will help you see the impact your club makes and ensure that your projects are of value to the community - which helps attract members, partners, and donors.

 Expand our reach.

-Think about how you can collaborate with new groups, which makes your club more appealing, encourages a diverse membership base, and expands your capacity for service.
-Get more ideas here.
+Think about how you can collaborate with other groups, which makes your club more appealing, fosters a diverse membership base, and expands your capacity for service.

 Enhance participant engagement.

 How can you create a club environment that adds value to your members' lives?
 Take the time to understand their needs and how they'd like to be involved in your club.
-Get more ideas here.

 Increase our ability to adapt.

 Are there opportunities to streamline how your club operates?
-Do your activities add value?
-Evaluating your internal processes and activities is essential to creating a strong foundation for innovation, sustainability, and growth.
-Get more ideas here.
+Is the club experience a value one?
+Evaluating your club's processes and activities is essential to creating a strong foundation for innovation, sustainability, and growth.